square/cocoapods-generate/README.md

     --local-sources=SOURCE1,SOURCE2        Paths from which to find local podspecs for transitive dependencies.
 Multiple
                                            local-sources must be comma-delimited.
+    --platforms=ios,macos                  Limit to specific platforms.
+Default is all platforms supported by the podspec.
+                                           Multiple platforms must be comma-delimited.
     --repo-update                          Force running `pod repo update` before install
     --use-default-plugins                  Whether installation should activate